RealStagingAI/real-staging-ai/apps/docs/docs/operations/deployment.md

 ## Overview

-Real Staging AI is a containerized application designed for flexible deployment across various platforms.
-This guide covers multiple deployment strategies from simple single-server setups to scalable Kubernetes clusters.
+Real Staging AI is a containerized application designed for flexible deployment across various platforms. **This guide recommends Render for compute/database and Backblaze B2 for storage** as the primary production deployment strategy, with alternative options documented for flexibility.

 ### Architecture Components